• Skip to primary navigation

 Expert Tips

 • Be sure to add your seasoning to the corn after it has heated for a while so that any melting ice on the exterior doesn't wash away those flavors.
+If you feel your corn is a little underseasoned once it has heated through, add a pinch of salt and see how it tastes.

 It is definitely my preference to eat this Mexican-style street corn right after it has been prepared.